MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 The [Manage apps page](manage-apps.md) in the Microsoft Teams admin center is where you view and manage all Teams apps in your organization's app catalog.
 For example, you can see the org-level status and properties of apps, upload new custom apps to your tenant app catalog, block or allow apps at the org level, and manage org-wide app settings.

-Here, you can also search for and purchase licenses for third-party apps for users in your organization.
+Here, you can also purchase licenses for third-party apps for users in your organization.
 The **Licenses** column in the table indicates whether an app offers a Software as a Service (SaaS) subscription for purchase.

 You must be a global admin or Teams service admin to access the page.